Waterfalls of the Otways

 About 10kms drive from Lorne, Erskine Falls is one of the most visited waterfalls in the area.
-From the car park, steps lead down to the viewing areas.
+From the car park, over 222 steps lead down to the viewing areas.
 The first viewing platform, from above the falls, is pretty but following the steps down the steep track provides the best vantage point to see the falls.

-Walk to the falls from Lorne
+Walk to Erskine Falls from Lorne

 Dropping about 30 metres, the falls can also be approached by following a beautiful bushwalking track from the township of Lorne.
 It is 7.5 kms each way and passes by two more waterfalls – Straw Falls and Splitter Falls.

 The drive from Melbourne to Lorne can be done as a day trip, an overnight stay in Lorne (or longer) is recommended if planning to do this beautiful waterfall walk.

 One of our favourite waterfalls.
 The drive along Binns Road to the falls is unsealed and feels quite remote.
 The track to the falls is only 20 metres to a viewing platform and 1 km to the lower viewing area.